 So you’ve taken the big step towards independence and decided to move out of home.
-Hey, it’s a pretty exciting change and paves the path towards officially feeling like an adult.
+Hey, it’s an exciting change and paves the path towards officially becoming an adult.

-There’s no curfew, no one to stop you watching Netflix all weekend, no one to tell you what to do, you’ll also get to pay your own bills… wait a second.
+There’s no curfew, no one to stop you watching Netflix all weekend, you’ll also get to pay your own bills… wait a second.
 What?

-So how do you manage your energy bill?
+So how do you effectively manage your energy bill?

 Before you move into your new place, you’ll want your energy plan sorted out.
-Don’t wait until the last moment or you’ll be living like a squatter without power for way longer than is novel or comfortable.
+Don’t wait until the last moment or you’ll be living like a squatter.
 Signing up for an energy plan is as easy as googling it on the web, so no excuses.

 Before choosing one, compare different energy providers to find the one that suits you best.
 Factors to consider include: